 Would you just start driving a car without taking driver’s education?
 No way; that would probably not be wise for you nor anybody on the road.
 The same is true for marriage.

 Take the time to prepare for your new life, and it will really pay off in terms of trouble down the road.
-There are so many considerations for your new life as married partners.
-Make time preparing for this new stage of your life.
-You will appreciate it many times over as you spend the rest of your time together with the one you love.
+There are so many considerations for your new life as a married couple.

 By taking note of the various pointers mentioned in this piece, you can set a foundation for your marriage that will help it flourish in various aspects of life.
 Instead of blindly basking in the warmth of your love, try having these difficult conversations that will make your marriage more beautiful over time.

 Just engaged or contemplating marriage?
 Discover how to transition smoothly into the next phase of your relationship with Marriage.com's Pre-Marriage Course.
 Begin your incredible journey with this guide designed by experts and lay a strong foundation for your path of togetherness - forever!

 Sylvia Smith loves to share insights on how couples can revitalize their love lives in and out of the bedroom.
 As a writer at Marriage.com, she is a big believer in living consciously and encourages couples to adopt this principle in their lives too.
 Sylvia believes that every couple can transform their relationship into a happier, healthier one by taking purposeful and wholehearted action.